• Home

 VI.
 Post-tenure Review Committee

-The History Department’s Post-tenure Review Committee (PRC) shall consist of three members, not including the Department Chair.
-Its members shall be drawn from the FEB, elected by the department as provided in the department’s bylaws.
-Only tenured faculty may serve on the PRC.
-If all the elected members of the FEB do not hold the required ranks to serve on the PRC in respect of the cases under review, those ineligible to the PRC shall be replaced by alternates of the appropriate rank identified during the election of the FEB (in the order of the number of votes cast for each candidate).
-The History Department’s most recent vote on FEB membership shall be preserved and shall constitute an election of alternates to fill the place(s) of any PRC member(s) who withdraw(s) or is (or are) disqualified based on a conflict of interest or ineligibility.
-At least one member of the PRC (excluding the Department Chair) must hold the rank of full professor and a full professor must chair the PRC.
-The Department Chair may sit in during PRC meetings and
+The History Department’s Personnel Committee shall conduct Post-tenure Reviews.
+Only tenured faculty may conduct Post-tenure Reviews.
+If too few members of the Personnel Committee hold the required ranks to conduct Post-tenure Reviews in respect of the cases under review, those ineligible to the PRC shall be replaced by alternates of the appropriate rank identified during the election of the Personnel Committee (in the order of the number of votes cast for each candidate).
+The History Department’s most recent vote on Personnel Committee membership shall be preserved and shall constitute an election of alternates to fill the place(s) of any Personnel Committee member(s) who withdraw(s) or is (or are) disqualified from a Post-tenure Review based on a conflict of interest or ineligibility.
+A full processor must chair the Post-tenure Review.
+The Department Chair may sit in during PRC meetings and deliberate but may not vote on Post-tenure Review determinations.

-deliberate but may not vote on Post-tenure Review determinations.
-No person may serve on the PRC in a year in which any of the following is undergoing Post-tenure Review: (1) the person themself; (2) their spouse or partner; (3) a faculty member with whom the person is engaged in collaborative research.
-A PRC member who believes that there may be a conflict of interest should withdraw from the PRC.
-If a faculty member who is undergoing Posttenure Review believes that a PRC member has a conflict of interest, the faculty member may object to the inclusion of that person on the PRC.
-If that person declines to withdraw, the remaining PRC members shall consider the basis for the alleged conflict and decide the question of eligibility.
+No person may serve on a Post-Tenure Review in a year in which any of the following is undergoing Post-tenure Review: (1) the person themself; (2) their spouse or partner; (3) a faculty member with whom the person is engaged in collaborative research.
+A Personnel Committee member who believes that there may be a conflict of interest should withdraw from the Post-tenure Review.
+If a faculty member who is undergoing Posttenure Review believes that a Personnel Committee member has a conflict of interest, the faculty member may object to the inclusion of that person on the PRC.
+If that person declines to withdraw, the remaining Personnel Committee members shall consider the basis for the alleged conflict and decide the question of eligibility.

 VII.
 Preparation of the Post-tenure Review File